Film Spoilers and

 Cutter's Way (1981)

-Bone Shot Dead Murderer Cord With Cutter's Weapon
+Bone Shot and Killed Crazed Murderer Cord With Cutter's Weapon

-There, his laconic, laid-back friend Richard Bone (Jeff Bridges) had just learned that Cord was the female's killer - inspiring the usually-uncommitted and reluctant Bone to take up the fight and shoot Cord dead with the weapon in Cutter's dead hand.
+There, his laconic, laid-back, aging gigolo/beach-boy friend Richard Bone (Jeff Bridges) had just learned that Cord was the female's killer.
+This inspired the usually-uncommitted and reluctant Bone to take up the fight and shoot Cord dead with the weapon in Cutter's dead hand.

 The gun blast abruptly ended the film.